s-rizvi/The-Open-Love-Letter-Project/README.md

 ---

-## 📜 License

-This project is shared for educational and devotional purposes under the CC BY-NC-ND 4.0 License.

-See [LICENSE.md](./LICENSE.md) for licensing guidelines.

 ## 🤝 Contributing

 It is my ambition to see this project become a series where other writers also emulate this style of Qur'anic poetry.
 If you wish to become a collaborator, contact me on Instagram [@openloveletterproject](https://www.instagram.com/openloveletterproject)

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for contribution guidelines.

+## 📜 License

+This project is shared for educational and devotional purposes under the CC BY-NC-SA 4.0 License.

+See [LICENSE.md](./LICENSE.md) for licensing guidelines.